Malnutrition in the elderly — when they stop eating enough

 Beyond the failing thirst mechanism, there are specific reasons your parent might be restricting their own fluid intake, and understanding these reasons changes your approach.

 The fear of incontinence is more powerful than outsiders realize.
+The National Association for Continence reports that up to 25 million Americans have urinary incontinence, and the condition disproportionately affects older adults.
 If your parent is worried about wetting themselves, whether or not that's a realistic concern, they might deliberately drink less.
 The logic in their head is: less liquid in equals less liquid out.
-If I drink less water, I'll have fewer bathroom trips, and I'll be safer.
-I won't embarrass myself.
-I won't have an accident.
 From the inside of their fear, this sounds like sense-making.
-From the outside, you can see it's driving them toward a different kind of danger, but that doesn't matter if they're scared enough.
+From the outside, you can see it's driving them toward a different kind of danger.

 Difficulty getting to the bathroom affects the equation too.
-If your parent has bad arthritis in their knees and standing up is painful, or if they use a walker and it's a production to get mobile, or if the bathroom is upstairs and they've got balance issues, then drinking fluids means committing to the effort of getting to the bathroom.
-Frequent bathroom trips turn into something they have to budget and plan for.
-The easier solution is to drink less so they have to go less often.
-Again, it's a rational calculation from the inside.
-Feels less safe from the outside.
+If your parent has bad arthritis in their knees and standing up is painful, or if they use a walker and it takes effort to get mobile, or if the bathroom is upstairs and they've got balance issues, then drinking fluids means committing to the effort of getting to the bathroom repeatedly.
+The easier solution is to drink less.
+Again, it's rational from the inside.

 Forgetfulness is a surprisingly big factor.
 Your parent might intend to drink enough.
-They might agree with you that they need to drink water.
+They might agree with you that they need water.
 But then they sit down to read or watch television and the time passes and they simply forget.
 They're not doing it intentionally.
 Thirst isn't reminding them.
 There's no automatic trigger.
 By mid-afternoon they haven't had much of anything to drink, and they genuinely don't realize it.
-If someone asked them "did you drink enough today," they might say yes because they think they did, because they weren't paying attention to how much they actually consumed.

-Some of your parent's medications also suppress thirst or increase fluid loss.
-Certain blood pressure medications, diuretics, antihistamines,these can all shift the fluid balance in ways your parent doesn't perceive.
-They're taking the medication as prescribed.
-They're not noticing that the medication is actually making them lose fluids faster or making them feel less thirsty.
+Some medications suppress thirst or increase fluid loss.
+Certain blood pressure medications, diuretics, and antihistamines can shift the fluid balance in ways your parent doesn't perceive.
 Nobody connected those dots for them.

 And sometimes it's simply that your parent doesn't like water.
 It has no taste.
-It's boring.
 They'd rather drink coffee or tea, and many older people have gotten stuck thinking those caffeinated beverages don't count toward hydration because they have a mild diuretic effect.
-They do have that effect, but in reasonable quantities, the fluids still count.
+In reasonable quantities, the fluids still count.
 But if your parent is only drinking coffee and cutting back on other fluids, they're making the problem worse.

 What Dehydration Does

 Confusion and delirium happen faster with dehydration than you might expect.
-This is the symptom that catches families because it can look like dementia or a stroke or something serious like that.
+This is the symptom that catches families because it can look like dementia or a stroke.
 Your parent suddenly seems off.
 They're confused about time.
 They're saying things that don't make sense.
 Their thinking is cloudy.
-They might not recognize someone they should recognize, or they might be disoriented about where they are.
 This can develop over hours or a day or two of inadequate fluids, and it can resolve completely once they're rehydrated.
-But if nobody recognizes it as dehydration, they might end up in an emergency room getting scans and tests for more serious conditions when the answer was just that they were desperately thirsty,even though they didn't feel it.
+But if nobody recognizes it as dehydration, they might end up in an emergency room getting scans and tests for more serious conditions when the answer was just that they were desperately short on fluids, even though they didn't feel it.

 Falls happen more easily.
-Dehydration affects blood pressure, balance, and cognitive clarity,all the things that keep someone safe from falling.
+Dehydration affects blood pressure, balance, and cognitive clarity, all the things that keep someone safe from falling.
 Your parent becomes lightheaded more easily when they stand up.
 Their balance is worse.
 Their thinking is foggy so they're less cautious about their movements.
-The combination makes falls more likely.
+The CDC reports that one in four Americans aged 65 and older falls each year, and dehydration is an identified contributing factor.

 Urinary tract infections develop more easily and become more serious more quickly.
 When someone isn't drinking enough, urine becomes more concentrated, which creates an environment where bacteria thrive.
 UTIs in older people can look very different than they do in younger people.
 There might be no pain on urination.
 The first sign might be confusion, or fever, or sudden behavioral change.
 Once a UTI starts in a dehydrated older person, it can progress to sepsis faster than anyone expects.

-Kidney problems can develop.
+Kidney problems can develop or worsen.
 Chronic mild dehydration stresses the kidneys.
 If your parent already has any kidney issues, dehydration makes them worse.
 This compounds if they're on blood pressure medications that affect kidney function, which many older people are.

 Hospitalization happens.
-Dehydration combined with delirium, or a serious infection, or a fall,these are the reasons people end up in the hospital.
+Dehydration combined with delirium, or a serious infection, or a fall: these are the reasons people end up in the hospital.
 And once they're there, they lose days or weeks to recovery.
-The hospitalization itself carries its own risks for older people, which we'll talk about in another article, but the point is: dehydration that seemed minor at home suddenly became the reason for a serious medical event.

 Prevention

-The approach is simple in concept and requires some deliberation to actually implement because every parent and every living situation is different.
+The approach is simple in concept and requires some adjustment to actually implement because every parent and every living situation is different.

 Routine matters most.
 If your parent drinks coffee every morning, that's a start, even though coffee has some diuretic effect.
 Milk with breakfast.
 Juice at lunch.
 The point is to build drinking into the structure of the day so it doesn't rely on remembering or on feeling thirsty.
-If your parent takes medications at a specific time, have them drink water with those medications, and then have another fluid with the next meal, and then another.
-By the end of the day, if you build these routines around meals and medication times, they've drunk enough.
+If your parent takes medications at a specific time, have them drink a full glass of water with those medications, and then have another fluid with the next meal, and then another.
+By the end of the day, if you build these routines around meals and medication times, they've consumed enough.

 Accessible fluids matter.
 Don't expect your parent to go to the kitchen multiple times a day and fill a glass.
 Put water bottles or glasses in the places where they spend time.
 A glass on the end table next to their chair.
 A cup in the kitchen where they're likely to see it.
-A bottle in the car if they drive.
-Water that doesn't require effort to access is water that gets drunk.
+Water that doesn't require effort to access is water that gets consumed.

-Foods with high water content become especially important for older people who aren't drinking enough fluids.
-Watermelon.
-Cucumbers.
-Oranges.
-Soups.
+Foods with high water content become especially important for older people who aren't drinking enough.
+Watermelon, cucumbers, oranges, soups, yogurt, grapes.
 These are fluids in a different form, and they still count toward hydration.
 If your parent is more interested in food than in beverages, letting fluids come through food is a win.

 The temperature matters to some people.
 Warm tea feels more substantial than cold water.
 Some older adults drink more if the beverage is warm.
 Try different approaches and see what your parent actually consumes.

 Keep track.
 You don't need to be intense about this.
 Just pay some attention to whether your parent is actually drinking throughout the day.
-If you're present, nudge them.
+If you're present, offer fluids.
 "Hey, I'm getting some water, can I get you a glass?"
 If you're not there, can you text them, or call in the afternoon, or have someone check in?
-The reminder itself,coming from someone they trust,often makes a difference.
+The reminder itself, coming from someone they trust, often makes a difference.

 When It's Urgent